rahulraja25/rahulraja25.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher at the [Indian Institute of Science](https://www.iisc.ac.in/) where I work under the supervision of [Prof. Soma Biswas](http://www.ee.iisc.ac.in/new/people/faculty/soma.biswas/index.html).
+I am a researcher at the [Indian Institute of Science](https://www.iisc.ac.in/).
 My research interests lies in Machine learning and Computer vision.
 In over two years of my experience as a junior researcher here, I have extensively worked on semantic segmentation, learning with few labeled data, domain adaptation, active learning and developing hardware efficient deep learning models.

 I actively collaborate with Ph.D students from University of Alberta and research scientists from Element AI and Google.
 I am currently working on proposing efficient algorithms for semi-supervised and universal domain adaptation methods.